-At Project Pi, we usually write our own content, but today we have a guest post from Michelle Richards regarding fonts and business logo design.
+At Project Pi, we usually write our own content, but today we have a guest post from Michelle Richards on how to choose the best font for your business logo.
 Enjoy.

 Q: What’s the best font for a business logo?